 In section for deterministic methodology adjacent band compatibility between MSS Mobile Earth Stations operating within the band 1980 - 2010 MHz and 3GPP type base stations operating below 1980 MHz and above 2010 MHz has been analysed.
 These studies suggested the need for a frequency separation within the MSS band, in which terminals would not be able to connect to the satellite component in order to protect the base stations.
 This section uses a statistical Monte-Carlo analysis using the CEPT SEAMCAT analysis tool.

-For simplicity we have used a worst-case analysis using 3GPP centre frequencies of 1977.5 and 2012.5 and assumed that the results at both band edges will be equivalent.
+For simplicity we have used a worst-case analysis using 3GPP centre frequencies of 1977.2 and 2012.8 and assumed that the results at both band edges will be equivalent.
+[Editorial comment: the upper channel frequency is 2013 MHz]

-In performing the Monte-Carlo analysis we have assumed a density of active MSS terminals equivalent to one per UMTS cell.
+In performing the Monte-Carlo analysis we have assumed a density of active MSS terminals equivalent to either one or five MSS terminals per 900 km2 for the rural case and one MSS terminal per 9 km2 for the urban case.
 This is considered to represent a worst-case scenario as described in ECC Report 45.

 [Editors note: Agreement is needed for scenarios and parameters to use.
 The earlier Ofcom proposal was to only study the rural case (motivated by: in urban areas are CGC more likely).
 ECC PT1 LS requested some information/answers regarding high power terminal usage connected to CGC BS.
 Requested information from ECC PT1 may require that also other scenarios are studied]